jyoungblood/stereo/readme.md

 ## Local Development
-STEREO will work locally with a variety of methods, the simplest being PHP's built-in web server:
+Stereo will work locally with a variety of methods, the simplest being PHP's built-in web server:
 ```
 php -S localhost:6969 -t public/
 ```